-Center for Combinatorics, LPMC, Nankai University, 300071 Tianjin, P.R.
-China chen@nankai.edu.cn, huifangyan@eyou.com
+Center for Combinatorics, LPMC Nankai University, Tianjin 300071, P. R. China emails: chen@nankai.edu.cn, huifangyan@eyou.com

 Abstract.
 We give a parity reversing involution on noncrossing trees that leads to a combinatorial interpretation of a formula on noncrossing trees and symmetric ternary trees in answer to a problem proposed by Hough.
 We use the representation of Panholzer and Prodinger for noncrossing trees and find a correspondence between a class of noncrossing trees, called proper noncrossing trees, and the set of symmetric ternary trees.
-The second result of this paper is a parity reversing involution on connected noncrossing graphs which leads to a relation between the number of noncrossing trees with a given number of edges and descents and the number of connected noncrossing graphs with a given number of vertices and edges.
+The second result of this paper is a parity reversing involution on connected noncrossing graphs which leads to a relation between the number of noncrossing trees with n edges and k descents and the number of connected noncrossing graphs with n + 1 vertices and m edges.